 Only two Disney princesses have supernatural powers

 Do you know your Disney characters well enough to name the two princesses that have powers?
 While Disney princess movies tend to focus the plot on some sort of magic, the main leading ladies rarely possess magical abilities themselves.
 The two exceptions are Rapunzel with her healing, glowing hair and Elsa with her icy powers.
+(And if you’re only talking about “official” Disney princesses, there’s only one!)
 All of the Disney princesses, though, have the power to grace us with some inspiring words to live by like all of these Disney princess quotes.